 For credit derivatives and swaps transactions, the Group enters into master agreement with counterparties, whenever possible.
 Further, the Group may also enter into CSA with counterparties.
 The net credit exposure with each counterparty is monitored based on the threshold agreed in the master agreement and the Group may request for additional margin for any exposures above the agreed threshold, in accordance with the terms specified in the relevant CSA or the master agreement.
-The eligibility of collaterals and frequency calls are negotiated with the counterparty and endorsed by GCC.

-ii) Treatment of Rating Downgrade
+The eligibility of collaterals and frequency calls are negotiated with the counterparty and endorsed by GCC or the relevant credit approving authority ii) Treatment of Rating Downgrade

-In the event of a one-notch downgrade of rating, based on the terms of the existing Credit Support Annexes, International Swaps and Derivatives Association Agreement and exposure as at 31 December 2019 and 31 December 2018 there was no requirement for additional collateral to be posted.
+In the event of a one-notch downgrade of rating, based on the terms of the existing Credit Support Annexes, International Swaps and Derivatives Association Agreement and exposure as at 31 December 2020 and 31 December 2019 there was no requirement for additional collateral to be posted.